dantheman213/youtubegrid-screensaver/README.md

 ## Download

+Visit the `Releases` section of this repo or [click here](https://github.com/dantheman213/youtubegrid-screensaver/releases) to download the latest installer available.

+There are two flavors available -- COMPLETE and LIGHT.
+If you're unsure which to download, please download the COMPLETE version.
+If you know what you're doing you may grab the LIGHT version for updates or to install any missing dependencies manually.

+Don't forget to restart your machine before attempting to use the screensaver!

+NOTE: Currently the only installer available for this screensaver is available for Windows.
+Mac OS and Linux installers are actively being developed on.

 ### Prerequisites

+This is only necessary if you downloaded LIGHT version and wanted to install any missing dependencies manually.
+If you downloaded the COMPLETE version all of this is included with your setup binary.

 You may already have these needed framework(s) installed.
 I recommend downloading the installer first and if there are any errors or problems then try downloading these installers and reopen the app!